angoca/db2admintools/README.md

 db2admintools
 =============

-Set of scripts to administer DB2
+This project provides a set of scripts to ease the database administration.

+## FILES $$

+ * db2env
+   * It helps to change the configuration easily when switching instances.
+It was based on OraEnv.